EuropeanTestingConference/europeantestingconference/pages/2020/location/index.md

 ### Via Public Transport
 <img class="b-image-left__img" src="/images/2018/general/amsterdam-arena.png"/>
-Amsterdam ArenA is next to the Bijlmer ArenA station.
+Johan Cruijff ArenA is next to the Bijlmer ArenA station.
 Metro Line 54 connects the Bijlmer ArenA directly to Amsterdam Central Station and offers suitable connections to other parts of the city.
 From the region you can travel by bus or train to the Amsterdam Bijlmer ArenA.
 When you enter the ArenA Boulevard, please follow the street towards Villa ArenA.
 If